zulrich91/JAVAFX/README.md

 JAVAFX
 ======

-This repository contains the classes i found very important when i was developping my first application using javafx
+This repository contains some pieces of codes that I wrote when developping a full software using JAVAFX.
+JAVAFX is a powerful technology used to develop highly qualified GUI desktop applications.
+This technology makes desktop application development relatively easy by its easy to learn features.